 💾 ➰ past work and projects

-Last year, she was invited by Jacquelyn Zong-Li Ross and Kiel Torres to read for Dear Friends &, co-organized by Western Front and The Capilano Review.
+In 2024, I was invited by Jacquelyn Zong-Li Ross and Kiel Torres to read for Dear Friends &, co-organized by Western Front and The Capilano Review.